samnyazema/NameandFav/list.md

 ## What is your name, favorite food?
+Samantha soup
-Clone the repo, create a branch, add your name and favorite food to the list in the branch, and merge back.
+Clone the repo, create a branch, add your name and favorite food to the list in the branch, and merge back.a